basedanarki/basedanarki/README.md

 Slide into my DMs, join the conversation, or even...

-FREE for a limited time, you can get a lifetime membership -starts right now- to perhaps someday ***INSANE LEGEND STATUS*** as ["one of the first few people who noticed anarki on github."](https://github.com/basedanarki/)
+FREE for a limited time, you can get a lifetime membership -starts right now- to perhaps someday ***INSANE LEGEND STATUS*** as ["one of the first few people who noticed anarki OFFICIALLY and followed him on github."](https://github.com/basedanarki/)

 ### ACCELERATE! ❤️⏩